 Why do we clip horses?

 Horse Clipping minimises sweating and will enable him to dry and cool off more effectively.
 Horse clipping will prevent your horse from catching a chill and it will also cut down on grooming time.
+Clipping is also a great way to encourage their coat to grow back nicer and glossier for summer.

 When to clip your horse?